 Sowing a cover crop

-The right temperature range, adequate moisture and minimal competition from weeds in the early stages of growth are all essential if cover crops are to take well.
-In most cases, getting the seeds into the soil as opposed to broadcasting them on the surface is much more successful.
+The right temperature range, adequate moisture and minimal competition from weeds in the early stages of growth are all essential if cover crops are to do well.
+In most cases, getting the seeds into the soil as opposed to broadcasting them on the surface is more successful.
 Exposed seeds are prone to drying out and being eaten by wildlife.

 Sowing cool species as close to the break of season as possible helps them get a jump on weeds and make good growth before winter.
 However, if you sow too early, seed that germinates in an isolated rain event can die with lack of follow up rain.
 It’s best to look out for a good cool season type of front and not be tempted to sow with an early front that comes from something like cyclone activity further North etc… As a general rule of thumb it’s probably best not to sow before April.
 If you miss the break some sort of pre planting weed control must be carried out to ensure a good take in which case sowing can be carried out all till the end of autumn.